Pennsylvania 9-year-old graduates from high school, starts college - NewsBreak

 They’re currently looking into Ivy League schools – including the University of Pennsylvania, Princeton, and Harvard – but living on campus is not an option for the 9-year-old.

-“It’s something we really have to think about really seriously,” Dr. Henry Balogun, David’s father, explained.
+“It’s something we really have to think about really seriously,” Henry Balogun, David’s father, explained.